bkader/Skada-WoTLK/README.md

 - **Include absorbed damage**: some people (_Details! users >cough<_) consider that absorbed damage should be included in the overall damage, and because Skada doesn't include it but rather shows it as an extra info, this option was added to satisfy them and so we won't hear/read `Oh!
 They are not showing the same numbers...`.
 - **Smart Stop**: this feature relies on DBM/BigWigs to stop collecting data after the amount of seconds you choose.
 It is useful in case of being in combat bug (_not combatlog bug, but stuck in combat_).

+### PvP

+This module was added as of `r340` and brings extra small features for PvPers:

+**Enemies spec detection**
+Enemies specs and roles are guessed from their buffs or certain spells they can.
+Only few auras/spells are added to the detection table but if you know of any more ones that can be used, please let me know on [Discord](https://discord.gg/a8z5CyS3eW) or open an [issue](https://github.com/bkader/Skada-WoTLK/issues) with the `enhancement` label.

+**Arena Features**
+- It shows both group members and enemies on the same damage and healing windows.
+- Players are colored by their team (_flag_) color: Gold for Yellow/Gold Team and Green for the Green Team.
+If the in-game color blind mode is enabled, the Green team appears Purple.

 ### Project Ascension

 After requests from players to make the addon work properly on [Project Ascension](https://ascension.gg/) and after their staff's help, I could access their [Conquest of Azeroth](https://ascension.gg/news/conquest-of-azeroth-alpha/332) and work on the addon.
 Thus, as of `v1.8.73`, CoA classes are available on Skada.